martingalloar/ansible-tentacool/README.md

 ----

 - [ ] Configurable logfile
-- [ ] Option to setup MongoDB as authentication store (maybe as a separate role, to don't add another dependency)
+- [ ] Option to setup MongoDB as authentication store (maybe as a separate role, to avoid adding another dependency)

 Author Information